 The City of Sunny Isles Beach occupies 1.78 square miles in the northeastern corner of Miami-Dade County, the most populated county in the State of Florida.
-With an estimated population of 23,869 people, the City ranks 15th in population amongst the 34 municipalities in the County (2020 University of Florida population estimate).
+With an estimated population of 22,655 people, the City ranks 15th in population amongst the 34 municipalities in the County (Sources: US Census Bureau 2020 Census and University of Florida, Bureau of Economic and Business Research 2021 Estimates).
 The City is located on a barrier island bounded by the Atlantic Ocean on the east and the Atlantic Intracoastal Waterways on the west.
 The City has been developed primarily for residential purposes.